 Preceded by: Halloween H20: 20 Years Later

 Some of the characters like LL Cool J’s are a bit more fleshed out than previous installments.
-While the tone is slightly more meta and the teens are hipper thanks to the ironic influence of Scream.
+Even Jamie Lee Curtis’ famous mother Janet Leigh cameos.
+The tone is slightly more meta and the teens are hipper thanks to the ironic influence of Scream.
 The best thing about the sequel is definitely the faceoff between Laurie and Michael.
 It’s a lot more physical then you might expect.
 SPOILER ALERT! the way she kills him at the end should have capped off the series.
 Halloween H20: 20 Years Later may have a weird title, (how is the formula for water scary?) but it’s a welcomed return to the roots of the original.

 Michael sees Laurie for the first time in 20 years

 Preceded by: Halloween: The Curse of Michael Myers & Followed by: Halloween: Resurrection

 Halloween: The Curse of Michael Myers has no reason to exist.
 It was 6 years since Halloween 5: The Revenge of Michael Myers.
 A movie that by all accounts should have been enough to kill the franchise.
 Turns out there’s still more they wanted to do with Michael Myers.
 Jamie is now older and gives birth to Michael’s grandnephew.
 Which means he has to go after the poor thing.